 THRG's returns have been affected by recent market weakness and it has given up some of the outperformance of its benchmark and peer group.
-Nevertheless, as illustrated in Figures 10 and 11, over longer time periods THRG has demonstrated strong relative performance when compared to both its benchmark and competing funds, particularly over the last couple of years.
+Nevertheless, as illustrated in Figure 10 and overleaf in Figure 11, over longer time periods THRG has demonstrated strong relative performance when compared to both its benchmark and competing funds, particularly over the last couple of years.